 What Is a Magnet Link?

-First of all, a quick introduction.
+First, we need to understand some basics.
 Magnet links and torrent files go hand in hand, but they aren’t exactly the same thing.
 In fact, if you use a magnet link, you don’t even need to download a torrent file to start downloading the content.
-Its crucial identifying information – the hash – is calculated on a given website rather than on the torrent client, and sent directly to your Bittorrent program.
+Its crucial identifying information – the hash – is calculated on a given website rather than on the torrent client and sent directly to your Bittorrent program.

-The benefits of this are that a site doesn’t need to host the original torrent file any more, just provide the link.
+The benefits of the magnet link are that a site doesn’t need to host the original torrent file anymore and just has to provide the link.
 For the user, this cuts out the need to download a torrent file before downloading the content, and for the site, it saves on bandwidth because it doesn’t need to host files on its servers.

 Open Magnet Links in Chrome

 First, you’ll need to make sure that Chrome will allow you to create magnet links.
-To do this, go to Settings, then click the menu icon at the top-left, “Advanced,” then “Privacy and Security.”
+To do this, go to the following link

-Now you just need to find a torrent download site that hosts magnet links (most of them do), select the file you want to download, and choose “Magnet Download” if there is such an option.
-If not, just select the default download option, and there’s a good chance it will be a magnet link.
+You just need to find a torrent download site that hosts magnet links (most of them do), select the file you want to download, and choose “Magnet Download,” if there is such an option.
+If not, just select the default download option and there’s a good chance it will be a magnet link.

 Open Magnet Links in Other Browsers

-If you already have a Bittorrent client, the process for associating magnet links in other browsers is largely similar to Chrome.
-Just find the file you want to download, click it, and if it’s a magnet link, then your Torrent client should open automatically, or you may get a prompt asking if you want to open the magnet file with your Bittorrent app, like this message in Microsoft Edge that is pictured below.
+If you already have a Bittorrent client, the process for associating magnet links in other browsers is largely similar.
+Just find the file you want to download and click it.
+If it’s a magnet link, then your Torrent client should open automatically.
+Alternatively, you may get a prompt asking if you want to open the magnet file with your Bittorrent app, like this message in Microsoft Edge that is pictured below.